zkemail/relayer/README.md

 2. Select "Security Groups" from the left sidebar.
 3. Find the security group associated with your EC2 instance and click on its name.
 4. Click on the "Inbound rules" tab.
-5. Check if there are rules allowing traffic on ports 80 and 443.
+5. For the server, check if there are rules allowing traffic on ports 80 and 443.
 If not, add the rules by clicking on "Edit inbound rules" and then "Add rule".
 Choose "HTTP" for port 80 and "HTTPS" for port 443, and set the source to "Anywhere" or "0.0.0.0/0" (IPv4) and "::/0" (IPv6).

-You have to enable IPv4 and IPV6.
+For IMAP, click on "Add rule" and create new rules for the necessary IMAP ports (143 and 993) with the following settings:
+- Type: Custom TCP
+- Protocol: TCP
+- Port Range: 143 (for IMAP) or 993 (for IMAPS)
+- Source: Choose "Anywhere" for both IPv4 and IPv6 (0.0.0.0/0 for IPv4 and ::/0 for IPv6)

 0. To rnable IPv6 support for your VPC (Virtual Private Cloud), go to the VPC Dashboard in the AWS Management Console, select your VPC, click on "Actions", and then click on "Edit CIDRs".
 Add an IPv6 CIDR block.
 1. Enable IPv6 support for your subnet.
 Go to the "Subnets" section in the VPC Dashboard, select the subnet associated with your EC2 instance, click on "Actions", and then click on "Edit IPv6 CIDRs".
 Add an IPv6 CIDR block.